Will I Fall In Love Again After A Bad Heartbreak? How Can I Move On?

 If you start a new relationship before you are over a breakup, you may carry your unresolved emotions with you, which can keep you from being as connected as possible with your new partner.
 You may also miss out on some of the benefits of getting to know yourself more now that you are no longer in a relationship.
 You might explore your interests, do things you may not have had time for before, and have fun with single life.
 These things can help you process your emotions from the breakup and grow.
 Once you’ve done that, you may be ready to fall in love again.

-Utilize your support system
+Utilize your support system for your healing

 After a breakup, you might feel like withdrawing from others.
 While personal time to process your thoughts can be okay, avoiding people entirely can have adverse effects.
 You may not want to socialize with large circles of people, but spending time with friends or family who are close to you may reduce your feelings of loneliness.
 This can also help you see how rewarding your post-breakup life can be.

-Limit reminders of the relationship
+Limit reminders of the relationship to avoid uncomfortable emotions

 While you may not need to get rid of everything that reminds you of your ex, putting away things that may lead to uncomfortable emotions can help you heal.
 If you don’t feel like you are ready to get rid of items like photos or gifts, you can put them in a place that is out of sight until you feel like you’ve moved on.
 If you have a specific song saved or have a way to see messages from your ex on your phone, these are things that you may want to remove.
 You might also want to temporarily unfollow your ex on social media so that you aren’t reminded of them as frequently.

-Set boundaries with your ex
+Set boundaries from your past relationship

 As tempting as it may be, contacting your ex, at least during the initial stage of your breakup, can make it harder to move on.
 Consider setting boundaries as far as how often you see one another, how you’ll act when you do see each other, and what kind of communication is appropriate, if any.